JSLibraryDirectory/webiny-js/packages/webiny-client-ui-material/src/List/DataList/README.md

 # DataList

 ### Description
-Use `DataList` component to display data and offer additional actions if needed.
+Use `DataList` component to display paginated data and provide actions for switching pages, filters, and sorters.

 ### Import
 ```js